Long COVID in children

 Please see the Children and Young People -2ww page for further advice on symptoms and signs that may warrant a 2WW referral.

-If you are a GP, you can refer to your local paediatric service for assessment and the assessing paediatrician can refer to the Long COVID Hub.
-If you are concerned about a delay to assessment, you can refer to the Hub at the same time as referring for local paediatric assessment.
-If you refer directly to the Long COVID Hub, please use e-RS.
+If you are a GP, you can refer to your local paediatric service for assessment (not available for children aged 16 and 17 in BNSSG so please see advice below*) and the assessing paediatrician can then refer to the Bath Chronic Fatigue Service as per the new pathway if indicated.
+If you are concerned about a delay to assessment, you can refer directly to the fatigue service at the same time as referring for local paediatric assessment.
 Children and young people do need a local paediatrician as further investigations or treatment may be necessary.
-If you refer to the Long COVID Hub, please ALSO refer to your local paediatric service.
+Therefore, if you refer directly to the Bath Chronic Fatigue Service please ALSO refer to your local paediatric service.

-If children present with more specific symptoms following Long COVID, then please consider using existing paediatric referral pathways.
+- Paedatric specialty clinics - If children present with more specific symptoms following Long COVID, then please consider using existing paediatric specialist referral pathways.